-The Siamese cat is one of the oldest breeds of domestic cats, originally from Siam (now Thailand) where they occupied and were highly valued in the palaces of royalty.
-A great many tales, anecdotes and fantasies accompany them on their journey to the West, which makes for interesting reading but are not particularly useful if you are considering adding one of these amazing cats to your household.
+is one of the oldest breeds of domestic cats, originally from Siam (now Thailand) where they occupied, and were highly valued in, the palaces of royalty.
+A great many tales, anecdotes and fantasies accompanied them on their journey to the West, which makes for interesting reading but are not particularly useful if you are considering adding one of these amazing cats to your household.

 The Siamese cat is a highly intelligent, extremely social, very vocal and very playful cat, originally known for their beautiful baby blue, (crossed) eyes and crooked tail – those latter two features (the crossed, not the blue, and the crook in the tail) have been bred out and are now unacceptable to breeders and showers.

 The Siamese come in two closely related yet distinct forms and four (some recognize more), colorations.
 The Standard Siamese cat, also called the Apple-head, because of their rounder head, is said to be the traditional form (upper left), while the Extreme Siamese is favored in the show ring.
 Both are svelte, elongated, angular and muscular.
 The Extreme is bred for a longer head with larger ears lower down on the head and greater angularity.
 Each camp has their ardent proponents.